analog-substance/carbon/README.md

 go install github.com/analog-substance/carbon@latest
 ```

+## Requirements

-Carbon expects Packer, Terraform, and an SSH client to be installed and accessible in your `$PATH`.
+Carbon expects the following to be installed and accessible in your `$PATH`.

+- Packer
+- Terraform
+- SSH Client
+- vncviewer (TigerVNC)

 ## Usage
 ***